Enrolling at Tulane is an investment in your future. To make your graduate education even more affordable, consider the following:

 United States citizens and Permanent Residents should complete the Free Application For Federal Aid (FAFSA) to determine eligibility for federal financial aid, and work-study.
 Tulane SPHTM's school code is 002029.
 Tulane Financial Aid for Health Sciences can provide additional assistance.

 Currents students may apply for a wide range of graduate, research, and teaching assistantships.
 These positions are based in the academic departments, research institutes, dean's office, and in conjunction with faculty research.
-Current students may also apply for positions throughout Tulane University by using the Workforce Management Office's job board and also Wavelink, a resource that advertises all professional opportunities available to SPHTM students.
+Current students may also apply for positions throughout Tulane University by using the Workforce Management Office's job board and also Handshake, a resource that advertises all professional opportunities available to SPHTM students.
 Positions are not available until the student is on campus.

 Several partial master's scholarships are awarded annually through the Dean's Office drawn from endowed scholarships, Dean's Grants, department resources, and other scholarship funds.
 There is no separate application process for academic scholarships.
 Partial scholarship funding is based on a combination of merit, need, and other endowment requirements.
 All applications for accepted students with accompanying financial aid form are considered for possible funding.
 Please work with your department program manager to learn more.